Recruitment and Employment

 Prohibition of Harassment

-Safe and Healthy Work Environment
+Safe and Healthy Working Environment and Reduction of Long Working Hours

 We ensure a safe and healthy working environment that does not put employees at risk.
 To this end, we provide safe drinking water and proper sanitation, lighting, temperature control, ventilation, changing rooms, etc. for our employees.